 Hawks guard Kyle Korver scored 18 thanks to 6-for-7 shooting on 3-pointers.
-Korver extended his NBA record for hitting at least one 3-pointer in a game to 127 games.
+Korver extended his NBA record of consecutive games with a 3-pointer to 127.

 The Hawks battled gamely, drawing within 95-94 late in the third quarter.

 The Suns didn’t put the game away until the final four minutes.
 Dragic scored on a whirling drive, and moments later, he hit one of two foul shots.
 When forward P.J.
-Tucker nailed a 20-footer from the right corner, the Suns had a 121-108 lead.
+Tucker nailed a 20-footer from the right corner with 3:20 left, the Suns had a 121-110 lead.

 The Suns are 42-16 all time at home vs. the Hawks, who shot 52.4 percent from the floor.

-NOTES: Suns PG Eric Bledsoe could return “in the next week or two,” now that he has started 5-on-5 practices and is improving his conditioning, coach Jeff Hornacek said.
-Because of arthroscopic knee surgery, the star guard hasn’t played since Jan.
+NOTES: Suns PG Eric Bledsoe could return “in the next week or two,” now that he has started five-on-five practices and is improving his conditioning, coach Jeff Hornacek said.
+Bledsoe underwent arthroscopic knee surgery Jan.
 2. …The Hawks continue to miss several injured players, notably F/C Al Horford (18.6 points per game) and F Paul Millsap (17.6), their two leading scorers.
-Backup C Pero Antic, who has been out, now is available to play. …The Suns have signed Shavlik Randolph, a 6-foot-10, 240-pound veteran, and he scored two points and grabbed two rebounds in 10 minutes SUnday.
+Backup C Pero Antic, who has been out, now is available to play. …The Suns signed Shavlik Randolph, a 6-foot-10, 240-pound veteran, and he scored two points and grabbed two rebounds in 10 minutes SUnday.
 Though he is listed as a forward, Randolph may seen more time backing up C Miles Plumlee.
 “He knows how to play the game — he has a knack for rebounding,” Hornacek said. … To make way for Randolph, the Suns waived C Slava Kravtsov, who played in 20 games, averaging 1.0 points and 0.9 rebounds in 3.0 minutes.

 NBA Team Salaries